Master of Arts in Chaplaincy

 With a foundation in interreligious education and professional spiritual care, our alumni are serving as chaplains across the globe – from top academic institutions to leading religious organizations.
 They hold religious leadership roles where they serve people in diverse communities and are focused on faith as a means to inclusivity and wellbeing while erasing religious dogmatism.

-Learn more »Program Faculty
+Learn more »Employment Resources

 Bilal W. Ansari